ietf-teep/architecture/draft-ietf-teep-architecture.md

     RoTs are possible, including RoT for Integrity, and RoT for Measurement.
     Reference: NIST SP800-164 (Draft).

-  - Trusted Firmware (TFW): A firmware in a device that can be verified with a Trust Anchor by RoT for Verification.

-  - Bootloader key: This symmetric key is protected by electronic fuse (eFUSE) technology.
-In this context it is used to decrypt a TFW private key, which belongs to a device-unique private/public key pair.
-    Not every device is equipped with a bootloader key.

 This document uses the following abbreviations:

   - CA: Certificate Authority